Neutrino-nucleus interactions and the determination of oscillation parameters

-The analysis presented by \textcite{Huber:2007em} relied on a significant number of simplifying assumptions and is, in the present context, not so much important for its quantitative results, but it conceptually helps to frame the problem.
+The analysis presented by the authors of Ref.~\cite{Huber:2007em} relied on a significant number of simplifying assumptions and is, in the present context, not so much important for its quantitative results, but it conceptually helps to frame the problem.
 It has been extended to a wide range of different experiments~\cite{Coloma:2012ji}, without however improving on the underlying assumptions.
-In comparison of various different experiments, it turns out that experiments, which rely on a relatively narrow beam spectrum and operate at energies below 1\,GeV, like T2HK, are particularly sensitive to uncertainties on flavor ratios.
-On the other hand experiments which employ a wide beam spectrum at multi-GeV energies, like LBNE, are much less affected by these rate-only uncertainties.
-The implementation of cross section uncertainties of \textcite{Huber:2007em,Coloma:2012ji} is naive at best and the remainder of this section is devoted to more sophisticated case studies either based on specific cross section models or event generators.
-The spirit of these examples, is that in order to estimate an unknown (and uncomputable) theory error, an evaluation of the spread between different theory calculation is performed and this spread somehow is indicative of the associated theory uncertainty.
-As will become obvious the situation is complex and each experiment faces very specific challenges and while the challenges are specific the solutions likely are not.
+In comparison of various different experiments, it turns out that experiments which rely on a relatively narrow beam spectrum and operate at energies below 1\,GeV, like T2HK, are particularly sensitive to uncertainties on flavor ratios.
+On the other hand, experiments which employ a wide beam spectrum at multi-GeV energies, like LBNE, are much less affected by these rate-only uncertainties.
+The implementation of cross section uncertainties of Refs.~\cite{Huber:2007em} and \cite{Coloma:2012ji} is naive at best, and the remainder of this section is devoted to more sophisticated case studies based either on specific cross section models or event generators.
+The spirit of these examples, is that in order to estimate an unknown (and uncomputable) theory error, an evaluation of the spread between different theory calculation is performed, and this spread somehow is indicative of the associated theory uncertainty.
+As will become obvious the situation is complex and each experiment faces very specific challenges, and while the challenges are specific the solutions likely are not.